dialex/start-testing/docs/concepts/tester-responsibilities.md

 ## Practice

+If you are looking for an exhaustive list of all the typical responsibilites of a tester, then check this [link](https://dojo.ministryoftesting.com/dojo/lessons/what-do-software-testers-do-version-0-1).

 ### Release

 > Half my day is facilitating conversations between stakeholders and attempting to understand what each person is expecting from a release and to help get the release into a place where all stakeholders expectations are met.